-When I discovered the recipe for these cookies, they seemed simple enough to try on a busy night.
-I did, and they were the softest, most wonderfully vanilla-y and butter-y cookie I’d ever had.
+When I discovered the recipe for these Soft Vanilla Sugar Cookies, they seemed simple enough to try on a busy night.
+I did, and they were the softest, most wonderfully vanilla-y and buttery cookie I’d ever had.
 I loved them.
 So, the tender, sweet goodness that is these cookies has become a fixture in my cookie jar.

 Speaking of which, it might be time to bake another batch.

 That first time that I made these, they were dessert when one of my oldest and dearest girlfriends came for dinner.
 We ate … um … more than I care to admit.
 The second time I made them, they were even better than the first time — and mostly because Will helped.

 My son Will, who is three, loves to help me in the kitchen.
 He drags a kitchen chair over to the counter and listens intently as I explain what we are doing.
 “Mommy, you need my help?” he always asks.
 I love that and can’t help but indulge him.
 He’s the pourer of liquids into mixing bowls and the gentle stirrer of breadcrumb mixtures.
 He can lock and unlock the tilting head of my stand mixer but knows to back up and keep his fingers away when the mixer is on.
 And he waits, as patiently as a three-year-old can, while I handle the less kid-friendly tasks like breaking eggs.

 “What’s next, Mommy?” is his constant question as we weave our way through measuring, mixing, pouring and arranging.
 And whenever I hear it, it makes me smile.
 A lot.

 Yes, perhaps it is time to make another batch of these delightful Soft Vanilla Sugar Cookies.

 - 1-1/2 cups unbleached all-purpose flour

 - 3/4 cup unsalted butter, , softened at room temperature

 - Seeds scraped from 1 vanilla bean